EmanuelTabian/rideshare-copilot-backend/README.md

 ### Get User Car Posts API

 The Get User Car Posts API allows authenticated users to retrieve their own car posts.
-This endpoint functions similarly to the Get All Car Posts API but filters the results to only include car posts associated with the current user.
+This endpoint functions similarly to the Get All Car Posts API but filters the results to only include car posts associated with the **current user**.

 #### Endpoint